ha/fraggle/README.md

   keep an up-to-date list of available nodes it can connect to in the case of a connection loss.

-*Resend*
+*Resend / Connection loss*

-  Fraggle will resend most pending requests to a new connection.
+  When a connection is lost and Fraggle successfully reconnects to another Doozer node, Fraggle will resend most pending requests to the new connection.
   This means you will not miss events; Even events that happened while you were disconnected!
 All read commands will pick up where they left off.
-This is valuable to understand because it means you don't need to code for failure on reads;
-  Fraggle gracefully handles it for you.
+This is valuable to understand because it means you don't need to code for failure on reads; Fraggle gracefully handles it for you.
 This is really important for the `WATCH` command.

   Write commands will be resent if their `rev` is greater than 0.
 These are idempotent requests.
 A rev of 0 or less will cause that request's error